About Us

 Outside of providing OT services, Carson enjoys spending time with friends and family, being a mama to two littles, spending time in nature and doing yoga.

-Pediatric Speech Therapist
+Pediatric Developmental Therapist

 Caitlin Hall